 Aligned with a Valuable Ally

 Despite all of the political baggage that comes with regulations coming down from the EPA, their assertive stance on our national energy portfolio is not to blame for the recent decline in coal power production.
 We have a much larger (and arguably stronger) force to thank for that: the free market, notably natural gas.
 The evolution of technology allowing for the harvesting of more fuel from shale gas formations has driven the price of natural gas to historic lows, making it the fuel of choice for new power plant construction.
-Walsh points out that even before the EPA regulations were in place, construction has started on only new coal power plant throughout the Obama administration and it is an experimental plant testing a carbon sequestration system.
+Walsh points out that even before the EPA regulations were in place, construction has started on only one new coal power plant throughout the Obama administration and it is an experimental plant testing a carbon sequestration system.

 After peaking in 2007, coal demand in the U.S. has been declining for years according to the Energy Information Administration (EIA).
 Further predictions point to a 5% decline in coal usage in 2012 from 2011 to a total of 884 million short tons, levels not seen since 1995.
 Conversely, demand of natural gas in the power sector is pegged to grow 9% and provide nearly 25% of the country’s power.
 The EIA had predicted a slight rise in 2013, but that was before the release of the new EPA standards.
 The strength of natural gas is driving the retreat of coal.
 The EPA is only fanning the flames.